There is a lot to do on the Thanksgiving Long Weekend in Vancouver. There’s so much to be thankful for, and so many places to explore.

 In addition to Thanksgiving, October is also the month for Halloween.
 A number of Halloween attractions open this weekend (as mentioned above).

-If you are looking for something scary, Fright Nights at the PNE opens this weekend, and there is also Reapers in Chilliwack and Potter’s House of Horrors in Surrey (all of which are closed on October 8, the holiday Monday).
+If you are looking for something scary, Fright Nights at the PNE is open this weekend and there is also Reapers in Chilliwack and Potter’s House of Horrors in Surrey (although most attractions like these are not open on the holiday Monday).

 For more ideas on Halloween things to do this month, check out the following: